gradio-app/gradio/guides/05_custom-components/04_backend.md

 It also has the added benefit of self-documenting your code.
 Anyone who reads your component code will know exactly the data it expects.

-Tip: If your component expects files to be uploaded from the front-end, your must use the `FileData` model!
+Tip: If your component expects files to be uploaded from the frontend, your must use the `FileData` model!
 It will be explained in the following section.

 Tip: Read the pydantic docs [here](https://docs.pydantic.dev/latest/concepts/models/#basic-model-usage)